ilyes-ced/graphNote/README.md

   - [x] placing item outside tyo the right or left extends the canvas
 - [ ] fix the selection on NoteType
 - [ ] scroll becomes finniky when zoom is used, change zoom target to an outside element
-- [ ] fix copy paste (copying other components should copy thier data structure and on paste check if its correct and create the corrosponding nodes, other wise if its text create a note, if its a url create a Url node)
+- [x] fix copy paste (copying other components should copy thier data structure and on paste check if its correct and create the corrosponding nodes, other wise if its text create a note, if its a url create a Url node)
+  - [ ] finish the image copy pasting
 - [ ] redo + undo (or git versioning system)
 - [ ] make child nodes selectable